Black Friday Email Marketing: Copy This Strategy

 1. Plan Your Black Friday Email Schedule

-As you know, consumers will start searching for deals and discounts as early as possible.
+Consumers will start searching for deals and discounts as early as possible.
 To take advantage of this purchase intent, you need to develop an effective mailing schedule to target them when they need it the most.

-To make things work, you can divide the holiday into three mailing periods: pre-Black Friday, Black Friday day, and post-Black Friday (Black Friday weekend).
+To make things work, divide the holiday into three mailing periods: pre-Black Friday, Black Friday day, and post-Black Friday (Black Friday weekend).
 Then you will know what messages to create for your audience and add all the details to your email marketing calendar!

 For example, Leesa, the mattress manufacturer, kickstarts their Black Friday strategy with a campaign sent on September 19.

 The goal is to give their potential shoppers a Black Friday preview sale that will prepare them for the actual Black Friday day sale.
 Here’s how the email looks:

 Subject line: Black Friday sneak peek: Up to $400 off 🛏️

 Your Black Friday day emails need to be clever, intriguing, and valuable —we’ll see how to nail your design later on!
 Now to make sure that your email list will interact with your campaigns, you need to send it at the right time.